anushka-rodrigo/Car-cost-calculator/README.md

 ---

 ## 🚀 Future Improvements
-In **v2**, the application will be rebuilt using a **different technology stack** and will include a **front-end UI** to make the tool more user-friendly and interactive.
+In **version 2**, the application will be rebuilt using a **different technology stack** and will include a **front-end UI** to make the tool more user-friendly and interactive.
 This version will also allow easier data input and improved visualization of cost breakdowns.

 ---